mrdbourke/tensorflow-deep-learning/README.md

 This course will teach you foundations of deep learning and TensorFlow as well as prepare you to pass the TensorFlow Developer Certification exam (optional).

+Contents of this page:
+- [Course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials) (everything you'll need for completing the course)
+- [Course structure](https://github.com/mrdbourke/tensorflow-deep-learning#course-structure) (how this course is taught)
+- [Should you do this course?](https://github.com/mrdbourke/tensorflow-deep-learning#should-you-do-this-course) (decide by answering a couple simple questions)
+- [Prerequisites](https://github.com/mrdbourke/tensorflow-deep-learning#prerequsites) (what skills you'll need to do this course)
+- [Exercises & Extra-curriculum](https://github.com/mrdbourke/tensorflow-deep-learning#-exercises---extra-curriculum) (challenges to practice what you've learned and resources to learn more)
+- [Ask a question](https://github.com/mrdbourke/tensorflow-deep-learning#ask-questions) (like to know more? go here)
+- [Status/TODO](https://github.com/mrdbourke/tensorflow-deep-learning#status) (there's still more to come!)
+- [Log](https://github.com/mrdbourke/tensorflow-deep-learning#log) (updates, changes and progress)

 ## Course materials

 This table is the ground truth for course materials.
 All the links you need for everything will be here.